buguroo/cuckooautoinstall/doc/Readme.rst

-If you trust us, your network setup and a lot of more variables enough (wich is totally not-recommended) and you're as lazy as it gets, you can execute as a normal user if you've got sudo configured:
+If you trust us, your network setup and a lot of more variables enough (which is totally not-recommended) and you're as lazy as it gets, you can execute as a normal user if you've got sudo configured:

 ::